And after the UNFCCC Bonn climate talks: An appetite for disruption

 On moving from research to action

 Of course, science that influences doesn’t result from just publishing scientific facts and evidence and making them available.
 Although we know this, we somehow don’t shift our strategy.
-There’s tonnes of advice out there for becoming more effective at influencing.
+There are tonnes of advice out there for becoming more effective at influencing.
 I choose four pointers:

 - Keep it short, simple, and very compelling.
 Spanish philosopher Luis Castellanos says ‘don’t speak in grandiloquent terms; that doesn’t reach people’ (in Spanish).
 You must draw in and convince the reader before they blink.